Cargo Plus Coastal Challenge - Run for Hospice

 Harbour Hospice is the proud charity partner of the Cargo Plus Coastal Challenge.

-This urban adventure down Auckland's North Shore coastline welcomes all ages and fitness levels to enter.
+This urban adventure down Auckland's North Shore coastline welcomes all ages and fitness levels.
 Everyone who enters can use the opportunity to Run for Hospice by creating an online fundraising page to share with family and friends.

 Take part as an individual or be part of a relay team.
-You can ‘Choose Your Own Adventure’ by entering in any of the distance choices below:
+‘Choose Your Own Adventure’ by entering any of the distance choices below:

 • Beach hopper – 6km